NCAR/lrose-projects-precip/docs/RunningTheGui.md

 * If you make a mistake, click on Cancel
 * If you are happy, click OK (DON'T do this if you have not made any changes)

 The new angle list will take effect the next time PrecipRhiUser runs.

+### (b) Read in a file with the desired angles

+* Ensure you are in the PrecipIOP schedule (see above)
+* Do not do this while PrecipRhiUser is running.
+Best to do this in PrecipSur1 since that allows plenty of time
+* File -> Read -> scan-you-want.json
+* File -> Save As -> default.json

+The new angle list will take effect the next time PrecipRhiUser runs.